 The experiment was held at the Faculty of Economics and Administration in 2015.
 Participants were students of different faculties of Masaryk University.
 In total, 94 subjects participated (43.6% male; 40.4% from Faculty of Economics and Administration).
 There were 4 experimental sessions (2 sessions per treatment), each with 24 subjects, with each session lasting about one hour.
-The experiment was organized and participants were recruited with the software hroot (Bock et al., 2014).
+The experiment was organized and participants were recruited with the software hroot (?).
 At the beginning of each session, subjects were randomly assigned to their seats as they entered the laboratory.
-The experiment was programmed and conducted using z-Tree (Fischbacher, 2007).
+The experiment was programmed and conducted using z-Tree (?).